FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 * **Description and history**

-  What the stuff is and a bit of history, wikipedia style more or less
+  What the stuff is and a bit of history, wikipedia style more or less.

+  Technical details (Packaging, sources, repositories and building) are more important

+  Please avoid making a verbose description omitting the tecnical section

+  For remixes/remasters please avoid making verbose descriptions of features inherited from their base

 * **Developed by**